Foundation & Leasing Knowledge (9:30am – 5pm: 6 hours of CPD each day)

 - What technique is used for what type of property

-- UK, German and other countries tend to value differently
+- The UK, Germany and other countries tend to value differently

 - What are the types of investors?